acmutd/htf-projects/README.md

 ## Instructions
 * Clone the repository
-* Copy the ACMCard.js and ACMCardStyles.css files in the `src/components` folder.
-Rename them to something unique
+* Clone the ACMCard.js and ACMCardStyles.css files in the `src/components` folder.
+Rename them to something unique, e.g.
-* Change the name of the component to whatever you want
+* Change the name of the component in [your-file-name].js to whatever you want
-* Change the code in ACMCard.js and ACMCardStyles.css to customize your business card
+* Change the code in [your-file-name].js and [your-file-name].css to customize your business card
 * Add your component to the App.js file underneath the template card to add your component to the grid
 * Create a pull request for your changes to be added to the GH repo